-- Have an official high school transcript of grades 9-12 sent to Dordt College.
+- Have an official high school transcript of grades 9-12 sent to Dordt University.
 See the Transcript Request Form.

-- Have an official academic transcript from each college you have attended sent to Dordt College.
+- Have an official academic transcript from each college you have attended sent to Dordt University.

-To have an official college transcript sent to Dordt College, contact the registrar's office of any colleges you have attended and request that they mail a transcript to Dordt.
+To have an official transcript sent to Dordt University, contact the registrar's office of any colleges you have attended and request that they mail a transcript to Dordt.
 Transcripts are not considered official if they are sent by the student.

 The mailing address is:

-- Have your ACT/SAT score reports sent to Dordt College.
+- Have your ACT/SAT score reports sent to Dordt University.